 New York State Environmental Quality Review Act.
-The project is expected to meet all criteria to be classified as a Type II project under the New York State Environmental Quality Review Act (SEQRA) in accordance with 6 NYCRR Part 617.
+The project is expected to meet all criteria to be classified as a Type II project under the New York State Environmental Quality Review Act (SEQRA) in accordance with 6 NYCRR Part 617, meaning it will not have a significant adverse impact on the environment.
 The Authority plans to declare itself as the lead agency for SEQRA.
-Since the project is anticipated to qualify as a SEQRA Type II action, a State Consistency Review by the Authority is not anticipated to be required, and no further environmental review is required under SEQRA,
+Since the project is anticipated to qualify as a Type II action, a State Consistency Review by the Authority is not anticipated to be required, and no further environmental review is required under SEQRA.